codyjrivera/codyjrivera.github.io/index.md

 ## About Me

 Hi!
-I'm an incoming Ph.D. student at the University of Wisconsin-Madison.
+I'm a Ph.D. student at the University of Wisconsin-Madison.
 I am broadly interested in programming languages and formal methods, with more specific interests in concurrency and verifying systems software.

 Currently, I work as a visiting student at the University of Illinois Urbana-Champaign on compositional verification of liveness properties for Kubernetes controllers, supervised by [Tianyin Xu](https://tianyin.github.io/).
 We are implementing support for this on top of [Anvil](https://github.com/anvil-verifier/anvil), a Kubernetes verification framework for the Rust verifier Verus.